raspberrypilearning/comic-character/en/step_2.md

 ### Update the current year

-There is currently no text written between as part of the `<span>` element.
+There is currently no text written as part of the `<span>` element.
 This will be used to display the current year using a JavaScript function.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**JavaScript(JS)**</span> is the programming language of the web and is used to make websites dynamic and interactive.
-It is the third most popular programming language in the world and without it, websites would be static and boring.
+It is a very popular programming language in the world and without it, websites would be static and boring.
 </p>

 --- collapse ---